Chaos Grips Haiti After Airport Attack, Deadly Unrest - UrduPoint

 Chaos Grips Haiti After Airport Attack, Deadly Unrest

-PortauPrince, (APP - UrduPoint / Pakistan Point News - 6th Mar, 2024) Haiti's police academy came under attack by an armed gang Tuesday as the tiny Caribbean nation fell into deeper isolation in the wake of an assault on the airport and a deadly prison breakout.
+PortauPrince, (APP - UrduPoint / Pakistan Point News - 6th Mar, 2024) The police academy in Haiti's capital came under attack by an armed gang Tuesday as the tiny Caribbean nation fell into deeper international isolation in the wake of an assault on the airport and a deadly prison breakout.

+The latest violence followed the evacuation of thousands of residents from the capital Port-au-Prince, with the United Nations and Washington reiterating their concerns over the crisis as armed groups announced a coordinated assault to oust the prime minister.

 The attack on the academy, where more than 800 cadets are training, was repelled after the arrival of reinforcements, said Lionel Lazarre of the Haitian police union.

-The latest violence followed the evacuation of thousands of residents from the capital Port-au-Prince, with the United Nations and Washington reiterating their concerns over the crisis.

-Toussaint Louverture International Airport in Port-au-Prince has been heavily impacted by the violence, including an attempted assault late Monday in which a police station was set ablaze.
+Toussaint Louverture International Airport in Port-au-Prince has been heavily impacted by the violence since last week, while an assault late Monday saw a police station set ablaze.

+The chaos has left some 250 Cubans stranded in Port-au-Prince after their flights were canceled, according to the Havana office of Sunrise Airways.

+"When we were about to board the plane, they realized that the plane had a bullet hole," a 34-year-old Cuban passenger told AFP via WhatsApp, on condition of anonymity.

 On Tuesday the Dominican Republic, which shares the Caribbean island of Hispaniola with its troubled and impoverished neighbor, said it was halting all flights to Haiti.

-The Civil Aviation board said in a statement that it was suspending "with immediate effect passenger and cargo air operations to and from the Republic of Haiti."

-The armed groups controlling much of Haiti have wreaked havoc for months, with attacks on strategic sites growing since last week.
+Gangs controlling large swaths of Haiti have wreaked havoc for months, with coordinated attacks on strategic sites growing since last week.

-The gangs say they want to overthrow the disputed prime minister, Ariel Henry, who was out of the country at the weekend for a trip to Kenya to push for the deployment of a UN-backed multinational police mission to try to stabilize Haiti.
+They say they want to overthrow the disputed prime minister, Ariel Henry, who was out of the country over the weekend in Kenya, where he was pushing for the rapid deployment of a UN-backed multinational police mission to help stabilize his country.

 Henry's current whereabouts are unknown.